oraxen/documentation/configuration/items-advanced/README.md

 `enchantment_glint_override` - Sets an override-state for the enchantment glint\
 `fire_resistant` - Sets whether this OraxenItem is immune to fire and lava\
 `durability` - Sets the durability of this OraxenItem\
-`hide_tooltips` - Hides all tooltips from the given OraxenItem on hover\
+`hide_tooltip` - Hides all tooltips from the given OraxenItem on hover\
 `food` - Makes this item consumable with several different properties

 Example of all the above properties: